Brau Challenge 2025

 7.2 Tick the beer analysis box when configuring the order.

-7.3 The beer analysis increases the price of the Brau Challenge Kit by 5 euros.
-After the Brau Challenge (about two weeks after the final submission date), everyone who has booked this service will receive a document with the following information: Alcohol in vol.% Actual residual extract in °P Apparent residual extract in °P Original gravity in °P Density in g/mL Specific gravity Final fermentation degree in % pH value Short evaluation by our beer sommeliers
+7.3 The beer analysis increases the price of the Brau Challenge Kit by 9,95 euros.
+After the Brau Challenge end, everyone who has booked this service will receive a document with the following information: Alcohol in vol.% Actual residual extract in °P Apparent residual extract in °P Original gravity in °P Density in g/mL Specific gravity Final fermentation degree in % pH value Short evaluation by our beer sommeliers

 7.4 In addition to the booking when ordering the Brau Challenge Kit, the order confirmation must be enclosed as a print-out with the shipment of the beers as identifier for the lab.
 Samples shipped to the competition without an order confirmation attached to the beers can thus not be identified and analysed.